montyanderson/gold-crest-proposal/bitcoin.md

 ## Aims of this project

 In this project, I am to find detailed correlations between transaction throughput (both in quantity and monetarily), and the current price of Bitcoin, in fiat currency such as the US Dollar, Great British Pound, or the Euro.
+This has been investigated before, but has never been properly released to the public due to capitalist intentions.